 UPDATE: Doh!
 I forgot that Beckett was a trade as well.
 Oh, well.
 My argument still holds water.
 The Yankees did make trades that were for the wrong guys, while also making free agent choices that were pretty awful as well.
 Sure, maybe they couldn’t have gotten Beckett, just like the Giants can’t really make a swing for Cabrera.
 But, just because I screwed up one part doesn’t mean I’m crazy…. ha ha!

-White House deputy drug czar Scott Burns thinks the Bonds indictment as a success, the upcoming Mitchell report on steroids in baseball as a positive and envisions a day when all pro sports will sign onto the World Anti-Doping Agency’s rules.
+White House deputy drug czar Scott Burns thinks the Bonds indictment as a success, the upcoming Mitchell report on steroids in baseball as a positive and envisions a day when all research papers for sale pro sports will sign onto the World Anti-Doping Agency’s rules.

 “They don’t want to sign on right now, because it’s tough and it’s specific.
 And there are consequences and it can be monitored, and people will be caught and cheaters will be punished,” White House deputy drug czar Scott Burns said Tuesday.
 “But will they sign on eventually?
 Just about everyone in the world has.”